Fearless Placket: More Dress Shirt Construction

 Believe it or not, there is only one seam.
 The rest is ironing the placket into shape and edgestitching it down.

-Step one: wrong side of sleeve to wrong side of placket with the tall “tower” side of the placket toward the widest part of the sleeve, stitch 1/4″ around the slit, cut slit and clip into the corners.
+Step one: wrong side of sleeve to right side of placket with the tall “tower” side of the placket toward the widest part of the sleeve, stitch 1/4″ around the slit, cut slit and clip into the corners.
 Remember that the taller side of the placket piece lies on the wider side of the sleeve!
 (I’m ripping out the seond sleeve as I upload these pix, sigh) So Pay Attention!
 And we’ll make quick work of this business.

 Most of the rest of the work will be done on the ironing board.
 On the shorter placket side, turn the far edge in .25″ and press.